stevenj/CIPs/CIP-0062/README.md

 }
 ```

-`VotingPurpose`: Defines the voting purpose of the governance functions.
+* VotingPurpose - Defines the voting purpose of the governance functions.
 This is used
 to limit the scope of the governance functions.
 For example, a voting purpose
-might be a subset of Catalyst proposals, a council election, or even some
-private purpose (agreed by convention).
-Currently, only voting purpose 0 (Zero)
-is defined, and it is for Catalyst events.
+might denote a council election, or some private purpose (agreed by convention).
+Currently, only voting purpose 0 (Zero) is defined, and it is for Catalyst events.

 **IMPORTANT**: The list of purposes in this CIP should be considered the
 authoritative list of known purposes, subject to future amendment.
 Other voting